Phisit Intharathat: Rescue

 Information about this prison complex was received by Central Intelligence Agency personnel responsible for operations in Laos.
 They devised a rescue plan which was successfully implemented on 7 January 1967.
 The raid uncovered an unexpectedly large number of rescuees.
 Their poor physical condition led to their recovery from an impromptu helicopter landing zone in the middle of the Ho Chi Minh Trail.
-Phisit Intharathat was thus rescued in the Vietnam War's only successful rescue of prisoners of war, the Ban Naden raid.
+Phisit Intharathat was thus rescued in one of Vietnam War's few successful rescues of prisoners of war, the Ban Naden raid.

 Phisit, normally 70 kilos in weight, weighed only 39 kilos when recovered.
 After debriefing, he was taken to hospital in Bangkok.
 As a result of his debriefing, the CIA changed its emphasis on operations in the military region where he had been held.
 From passive information gathering, they now moved on to ambushes, sabotage, and calls for air strikes.

 Aftermath

 There was no publicity concerning the rescue mission.
-The King of Laos privately commended Inthrarathat, but he received no other reward.
+The King of Laos Savang Vatthana privately commended Inthrarathat, but he received no other reward.
 Upon recovery, Air America retained him as their assistant manager for security until 1974.
 After Air America departed Southeast Asia in 1975, Inthrarathat worked in Bangkok for a Thai company before retiring.

 Phisit Intharathat was portrayed in films about Dieter Dengler (notably Little Dieter Needs to Fly and Rescue Dawn by director Werner Herzog).
 The fates of Y.C.
 To, Eugene DeBruin, Prasit Promsuwan and Prasit Thanee remain unknown.